Killermaschine88/Sky-Bot/CODE_OF_CONDUCT.md

 ## Our Pledge

-## REMEMBER TO PULL BEFORE YOU WORK ON SOMETHING!!!
+## !!!
+REMEMBER TO PULL BEFORE YOU WORK ON SOMETHING !!!

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body